Kudisoldier/pytest-task/README.md

-To run all tests clone this repo and run pytest -v.
+To run all tests clone this repo and run pytest -vs.
+-v flag is needed to get detailed info
+-s flag is needed to capture stdout and print it in test cases